Johnson County Court Records

 | Garnishment | $47.50 |

-The court’s website also provides guidance on specific civil procedures including protection orders, mechanic’s liens, garnishments, small claims, and satisfaction of judgment filings.
+The court's website also offers guidance on specific civil procedures, including protection orders, mechanics' liens, garnishments, small claims, and satisfaction of judgment filings.

 Property Records

-Property records in Johnson County, including deeds, mortgages, liens, plats, and land surveys, are maintained by the Johnson County Register of Deeds.
-Public searches can be conducted through the county’s Land Records search tool.
+Property records in Johnson County — including deeds, mortgages, liens, plats, and land surveys — are maintained by the Johnson County Register of Deeds.
+You can search these records through the county's Land Records search tool.
 The Johnson County Appraiser maintains property value and assessment data, searchable by address, quick reference number, or KUP number.

 Johnson County Family Court Records

 Domestic relations and family law cases in Johnson County are handled by the District Court.
-Kansas does not have a separate family court; instead, the District Court’s domestic division handles all family-related proceedings.
+Kansas does not have a separate family court — the District Court's domestic division presides over all family-related proceedings.

 Types of Family Law Cases